KashyapRajpal/Drishyam3D/README.md

-# WebGLSampleApp
+# Drishyam3D
-Pet project for WebGL.
-Imitates ShaderToy
+A web-based 3D object viewer and shader editor for real-time material and script testing.